herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

 > Golang is garbage collector language, so we just need to add `*.Close()` to every opened things, right?

 At this time, you are right.
-For every Kafka writer that initiated, there is no `Close` being called.
+For every Kafka writer that initiated, there was no `Close()` being called.
 Let's fix this.

 ~~~go
 writer := kafka.NewWriter(kafka.WriterConfig{